JeS24/einsteinpy-bleeding-edge/README.md

 # Repository to store my research into implementing Null Geodesics in einsteinpy

+[`review.md`](https://github.com/JeS24/einsteinpy-bleeding-edge/blob/master/review.md) would be more up to date, for now.

 ## CURRENT PLAN:
 1. Read the papers.
 2. Sync the order of papers in [`status.ipynb`](https://github.com/JeS24/einsteinpy-bleeding-edge/blob/master/status.ipynb), with [`review.md`](https://github.com/JeS24/einsteinpy-bleeding-edge/blob/master/review.md).